danlark1/miniselect/README.md

 to support Windows, for now it is best effort but no issues are known so far.

 More on which algorithms are available, see [documentation](#documentation).
+For overview of this work you can read the [article](https://danlark.org/2020/11/11/miniselect-practical-and-generic-selection-algorithms/) in the author's blog.

 Testing
 -------